 Shavuot, also known as the Feast of Weeks, is a major Jewish holiday observed every year fifty days after the Passover Seder.
-In 2021 it falls on May 16.
+In 2021 it fell on May 16.
 In 2022, it will commence at sunset on June 4.
 Shavuot encompasses two celebrations, the wheat harvest in Israel and God's giving of the Torah to the people of Israel on Mount Sinai.

 It is not a public holiday in the United States, although many Jewish owned businesses choose to close in order to observe the holiday.

 Fifty days after leaving Egypt, the Israelites found themselves in Mount Sinai.
 It was here that God gave Moses the Torah, also known as the Ten Commandments.
 The Shavuot then marks the day when the Jewish people made a commitment to serve and obey God and his divine law.